akiradeveloper/sorock/book/src/raft-process.md

 # Raft Process

-The core of multi-raft is Raft process.
+The core of Multi-Raft is Raft process.
-Each multi-raft server has one or more Raft processes.
+Each Multi-Raft server has one or more Raft processes.

-To implement multi-raft,
+To implement Multi-Raft,
-sorock implements Raft process as it is agnostic to detailed node communications through gRPC.
+Sorock implements Raft process as it is fully agnostic to detailed node communications through gRPC.
 Since the Raft process doesn't know about the IO, we call it **Pure Raft**.